kamranzafar/docman-ai/docs/ARCHITECTURE.md

   "invoices" vs. "statements") on repeated runs of identical content at the app's configured temperature of `1`.

-**Both retry briefly instead of forcing a refresh.** OpenSearch's default near-real-time refresh means newly-added chunks aren't guaranteed searchable the instant `vectorStore.add()` returns — there can be up to a second (or more, under load) before a background refresh cycle makes them visible.
+**The workflow waits once for chunk visibility instead of forcing a refresh.** OpenSearch's default near-real-time refresh means newly-added chunks aren't guaranteed searchable the instant `vectorStore.add()` returns — there can be up to a second (or more, under load) before a background refresh cycle makes them visible.
 Indexing deliberately does *not* force a synchronous refresh after adding chunks: at the ingestion rates this app is meant to handle (tens of documents/second), that would turn every single document into its own Lucene segment flush instead of letting writes batch into the normal refresh cycle — trading a small, bounded per-document wait for a much larger, sustained indexing-throughput cost.
-Instead, `VectorStoreConsistency.awaitChunks()` (`docman-service`) wraps the query both AI steps make with a short bounded retry (up to 5 attempts, 300ms apart — so at most ~1.2s), which comfortably covers the default refresh interval.
-Classification does a cheap `topK(1)` existence check with this retry before running its (expensive) LLM call, so a document with genuinely no extractable text short-circuits straight to `unknown` instead of asking the model to classify nothing; summarization's own retrieval reuses the same helper directly.
+Instead, the workflow polls a `chunksIndexed` activity (`DocumentIndexService.isIndexed`, a cheap `topK(1)` existence check) the same way it waits for the upload — a durable-timer loop, up to 5 attempts, 300ms apart (`Workflow.sleep`, no worker thread held), so at most ~1.2s — once, before starting summary and classification concurrently, rather than each AI step independently retrying its own query.
+If the wait window elapses with no chunks found (e.g. the file had no extractable text), both AI steps just see an empty result and handle it as they already did — classification falls back to `unknown`, summarization returns `null` and is skipped.

 Once a category is decided, the workflow persists `documentType` on the `Document` record and publishes a `CLASSIFIED` Kafka event — separate from the `INDEXED` event, since classification